GeoscienceAustralia/ptha/propagation/SWALS/README.md

     -DCOARRAY (build with coarray support.
 Otherwise only OpenMP parallisation can be used) -DREALFLOAT (use single precision for all reals.
 Otherwise double-precision is used) -DNOCORIOLIS (do not include Coriolis terms in spherical coordinates.
 By default, Coriolis terms are used when -DSPHERICAL is defined.
 They can ONLY be used in conjunction with spherical coordinates.
 But even in this case, sometimes it is useful to turn them off, hence this variable)
     -DCOARRAY_USE_MPI_FOR_INTENSIVE_COMMS (this uses MPI instead of coarrays for communication in the main evolve loop.
-It improved performance using Intel-Fortran 2019, which does not have great coarray performance)
+It improved performance using Intel-Fortran 2018, which did not have great coarray performance)
     -DCOARRAY_PROVIDE_CO_ROUTINES (provide implementations of coarray collectives using MPI.
 This is required for Intel-Fortran 2019, which does not support Fortran coarray collectives such as co_min, co_max, co_sum, etc)
     -DLOCAL_TIMESTEPPING_PARTITIONED_DOMAINS (Allow nonlinear domains inside a multidomain to take larger timesteps than suggested by timestepping_refinement_factor, if this would be stable.
 This can speed up model runs, but also introduces load imbalance.
 The load imbalance can be dealt with by providing a load_balance_partition file, which can be generated from a preliminary model run (see make_load_balance_partition in plot.R))